THEXN/TShock/ssc.md

 }
 ```

 In this example configuration, the `StartingInventory` manifest describes the starting items that each player has when they join.
 In this case, it's bronze equipment.
 You can customize this by adding additional entries.

+The `netID` and `prefix` can be found in the [official Terraria wiki](https://terraria.wiki.gg/wiki/Data_IDs).
 For example, the updated configuration file after this block adds the `Zenith` as a starting item for new players.

 ```json
 {